mattwach/matrix_clock/README.md

 # Parts List

-Here are the parts I used.
 You can of course modify the design to use different ones.
 Prices are "at time of writing":

    * Microcontroller: [Raspberry PI Pico ($4)](https://www.adafruit.com/product/4864)
    * [LED Matrix 62x32: ($30)](https://www.amazon.com/waveshare-Displaying-Animation-Adjustable-Brightness/dp/B0B3W1PFY6)
-     Note there are many variants available.
+     Note there are many vendors of this display - I assume they have similar interfaces.
    * Clock: [DS3231-based RTC module ($4)](https://www.amazon.com/HiLetgo-AT24C32-Arduino-Without-Battery/dp/B00LX3V7F0).
      This part is optional-but-recommended.
 The firmware can be built to use the Pi Pico clock libraries but you will lose battery backup and the time